Heel Pain Treatments

 *Custom made shoe inserts (orthotics)

-Prior to any treatment you can expect that you will have a very good understanding of what your condition is and what is causing you to have plantar fascial symptoms as well as any other symptoms.
+Prior to any treatment, you can expect that you will have a very good understanding of what your condition is and what is causing you to have plantar fascial symptoms as well as any other symptoms.
 Our doctors firmly believe that your treatment is likely to be much more successful if you have a good understanding of what is causing the problem, what can be done to treat the problem, and realistic goals and expectations with regard to your treatment.
-There is no one treatment that works for everyone for any condition, an individual evaluation and personalized treatment plan is the key to you getting the best possible results.
+There is no one treatment that works for everyone for any condition, individual evaluation, and a personalized treatment plan is the key to you getting the best possible results.